Andrew Brooks: Career and research

 After completing his PhD, Brooks remained at the University of Rochester, later becoming director of Medical Center Core Facilities.
 Four years later, he returned to New Jersey to work at Rutgers, joining the faculties of Environmental Medicine and Genetics, Environmental and Occupational Health Sciences, and Toxicology.

 In 2009, Brooks began working at the Rutgers University Cell and DNA Repository (RUCDR), a university-company for data management and research analysis.
 He eventually became CEO of the company and it became a private entity, now called Sampled, in 2018.
 He was also the chief science officer for Spectrum Solutions.
 He was a member of the New Jersey Economic Advisory Council, and the director of the Bionomics Research and Technology Center (BRTC) at the Environmental and Occupational Health Science Institute of the University of Medicine and Dentistry of New Jersey.

-For 17 years he was director of the Harlan (now Envigo) GeneScreen Laboratory, and as an advisor to the Food and Drug Administration.
+For 17 years, he was director of the Harlan GeneScreen Laboratory, and as an advisor to the Food and Drug Administration.

 Brooks was also both COO and director of technology of RUCDR Infinite Biologics.
 At RUCDR, he developed a saliva-spit test for COVID-19 as an alternative to naso- or oropharyngeal swab tests which both increased speed of results and minimized the need for medical professionals to be involved in the testing process.
 He used the capabilities built up to perform genetic tests through saliva and adapted the same techniques to extract the necessary RNA from the virus.
 The test received emergency use authorization from the FDA in April 2020, making it the first at-home test to be approved by federal authorities.
 In addition to designing the saliva test he commercialized the test and scaled production operations to meet the rollout demands.
 More than 4 million people have used the test.

 He co-authored over 70 publications, with over 1000 citations in literature.
 In addition to his work on COVID-19, his research included investigations of the molecular mechanisms that underlie memories and learning, which involved studies on gene-environment interaction, including those in neurodegenerative diseases; as well as high throughput sample analysis and biobanking.